Information About IPv4

 Reverse ARP (RARP) as defined by RFC 903 works the same way as ARP, except that the RARP request packet requests an IP address instead of a MAC address.
 RARP often is used by diskless workstations because this type of device has no way to store IP addresses to use when they boot.
 The only address that is known is the MAC address because it is burned into the hardware.

 Use of RARP requires an RARP server on the same network segment as the router interface.
-The following figure illustrates how RARP works.
+Following figure illustrates how RARP works.

 There are several limitations of RARP.
 Because of these limitations, most businesses use DHCP to assign IP addresses dynamically.
 DHCP is cost effective and requires less maintenance than RARP.
 The following are the most important limitations: